chippmann/ch.hippmann.godot.replication/README.md

 Some notes regarding syncOnSpawn:
 - `syncOnSpawn` only has an effect if the `Synchronized` node is a direct child of `Replicated`!
 Otherwise, it will only sync upon first tick.
 - Sync on spawn takes the initial spawn data from the `syncConfig` after it has been added to the tree as a child of `Replicated`.
-So in order to make sure that the desired data is set, set all required properties before adding it to the tree.
-If this is not possible for a property (like the build in position for example), then it can only be synced upon first tick
+So in order to make sure that the desired data is set, set all required properties before the next tick.